-Welcome to Christian Health Services' Website
+Welcome to the CHS Website

 Historically, the Churches have always played an important role in Health work in Papua New Guinea.
 Starting with the help given by the wives of the first missionaries in the 1870's through the start of work by trained nurses in 1894 and into the more formal services of this country, the Churches have played a leading role in the provision of Health Care